 Will is a Diné photographer who spent his formative years living in the Navajo Nation.
 Born in San Francisco in 1969, Wilson studied photography at the University of New Mexico and Oberlin College.
 Wilson has held visiting professorships at the Institute of American Indian Arts, Oberlin College, and the University of Arizona.
 Wilson managed the National Vision Project, a Ford Foundation funded initiative at the Museum of Contemporary Native Arts in Santa Fe, and helped to coordinate the New Mexico Arts Temporary Installations Made for the Environment (TIME) program on the Navajo Nation.
 Wilson is part of the Science and Arts Research Collaborative and has had numerous exhibitions and artist residencies.

-Director: Rachel de W. Wixom
+Director and President: Rachel de W. Wixom

 Honorary Board of Directors